Rvkant/flutter-leave_app/README.md

 # Leave App

-Note: Run this project with      flutter run --no-sound-null-safety
+Note:- Run this project with    :  flutter run --no-sound-null-safety

 A new Flutter project.